goodnessibeh/ai_job_applier/README.md

 ## Job Search APIs

-The application integrates with multiple job search APIs through RapidAPI:
+The application exclusively uses RapidAPI for job searching, providing access to multiple high-quality job sources:

-- Indeed (multiple endpoints)
+- Indeed API (multiple endpoints)
-- Google Jobs (multiple endpoints)
+- Google Jobs API (multiple endpoints)
-- LinkedIn (multiple endpoints)
+- LinkedIn API (multiple endpoints)
-- Upwork
+- Upwork API
-- Workday Jobs
+- Workday Jobs API
-- Glassdoor Jobs
+- Glassdoor Jobs API
-- Startup Jobs
+- Startup Jobs API
 - Job Search API
 - Active Jobs API
 - Jobs API
 - Internships API
 - Hiring Manager API (provides hiring manager contact information)

 All API keys are managed through the admin settings panel.
+To use the job search functionality, you'll need to:

+1. Sign up for a [RapidAPI](https://rapidapi.com/) account
+2. Subscribe to the job search APIs you want to use
+3. Add your RapidAPI key in the admin settings panel

 No API keys are hardcoded in the application code.

 ## License